-The present capital of the extensive Hodna basin is Bv-Såda, the "Happy Abode," a picturesque place perched on the brow of a hill in the midst of gardens and palm-groves.
+The present capital of the extensive Hodna basin is Bu-Sâda, the "Happy Abode," a picturesque place perched on the brow of a hill in the midst of gardens and palm-groves.
 Since the French occupation in 1849 its trade has been considerably developed, and its commercial relations now extend northwards to the coast towns, southwards to the oases of the Sahara.
 South of this place the powerful confederation of the Nail Arabs occupies a vast territory, stretching westwards to the Jebel Amur, eastwards to the Zibân district.
-These Arabs, enclosing his tomb has become the religious metropolis of the whole country, and one of the famous schools of Mussulman law in Algeria.
+These Arabs, whose camping-grounds are recognised by the red-brown colour of their tents, breed camels on the steppes and sheep on the hills, cultivating cereals in the depressions, and elsewhere serving to maintain commercial intercourse between the Sahara and the Tell.